 Once upon a time, Oriental Beauty was called as Formosa Tea in Europe.
 In the past, this tea was very popular and people enthusiastically looked for it.
 At that time, it was said that 15kg of Oriental Beauty was equivalent to the cost of a house in Taiwan.
 The reason why people love this tea is because of its sweet fruity flavor.
-The secret of this flavor is caused by tiny green flies that attack the tea leaves beginning early summer onwards.
+The secret of this flavor is caused by tiny green flies that attack the tea leaves during summer.
 The tea leaves that were bitten by green flies will change into yellow in color and the tea leaves produce an antibody which gives a fruity flavor.
 It is a very tedious work to only select and pluck the leaves attacked by green flies.
 Not only the tea garden has to be maintained without using Pesticide, it needs a lot of good luck to get this tiny insect flown down.

 History and Culture

 Once upon a time, legend has it that a farmer left his tea garden as he was too busy to look after it.
 His tea garden was terribly attacked by a large number of green flies.
 All the bitten tea leaves changed into yellow in color.
 Nevertheless, he still processed the tea leaves as he could not afford to give up his tea.
 To his surprise, the tea processed from insect bitten leaves gave a very strong fruity flavor.
 Coincidentally, a European tea merchant noticed this tea.
 He loved its quality very much and named it as Formosa Tea.
 It is believed that this is the prototype of Oriental Beauty.
 However it is slightly different from the conventional Oriental Beauty.
 The processing method of Oriental Beauty is changes year after year.
 According to the older generation, during their young age, the method of making Oriental Beauty was quite different.
 In any case, there is no change in plucking of tea leaves.
 They only select the leaves that are attacked by green flies.
 Usually each twig consists of one bud and two leaves.